What is Plagiarism?

 Think of it this way: If you were properly citing and quoting, and nearly every sentence in your paper would need a citation, you haven’t thought through your argument.
 You are simply parroting the words and ideas of the sources you’ve been reading.
 Take some time between research and writing, do some freewriting about the topic to figure out what you think, and visit the Writing Workshop as you draft your paper.
 Each of these steps will help you write a paper based on your own ideas.

-A note about ChatGPT and other large language models: The Williams College Writing Center holds that copying text from a large language model and presenting it as your own work is plagiarism.
+A note about AI/large language models: The Williams College Writing Center holds that copying text from a large language model and presenting it as your own work is plagiarism.
 Remember, “plagiarism is when you represent another’s words or ideas as your own.”
-ChatGPT may not be human, but the topics and ideas it generates are not your own original thoughts and ideas.
+AI may not be human, but the topics and ideas it generates are not your own original thoughts and ideas.
 Nor are you likely (or should you aim) to write in the style of a robot.

-(Note: consult with faculty and check the Honor Code section of your syllabi for course-specific directions on using ChatGPT, which may—in some instances—be permitted for specific aspects of the writing process.
-If permitted, you must cite ChatGPT, or whatever AI you’ve used, in your paper.)
+(Note: consult with faculty and check the Honor Code section of your syllabi for course-specific directions on using AI, which may—in some instances—be permitted for specific aspects of the writing process.
+If permitted, you must cite the AI program you’ve used, in your paper.)

 Consequences of Plagiarizing